 From Athens airport to Piraeus port, you have three modes of transportation to choose from, a public bus, a metro line and the standard taxis.
-Taking a taxi is the fastest and most convenient transfer option, but costs 54-70€.
+Taking an Athens airport taxi is the fastest and most convenient transfer option, but costs 54-70€.
 A cheeper option is the bus, which costs only 5€, but takes over an hour.
 The final transfer option is the metro.
 This mode of transport costs 10€ one-way and takes around 85 minutes to reach Piraeus port.

 How to get from Athens airport to Piraeus port by taxi

-Taxis at Athens airport
+Taxis at Athens International airport

 If you are traveling outside of the port you will be charged via taximeter